 Summerset Drive Parking Investigation (Ward 6)

-Residents there have expressed concerns about operational and safety concerns due to vehicles parked on Summerset's north side; vehicles parked close to driveways impede sight lines, while obstructing vehicles entering and leaving driveways.
-And vehicles parked on both side of Summerset reduce its travel width, affecting safety.
-Summerset Drive is a two-lane collector road with a traffic volume of approximately 3,000 vehicles a day, and with sidewalks on both sides.
-Learn more.
+Residents there have expressed concerns about operational and safety issues due to vehicles parked on Summerset's north side; vehicles parked close to driveways impede sight lines, while obstructing vehicles entering and leaving driveways.
+Vehicles parked on both sides of Summerset reduce its travel width, affecting safety.